 Interested in joining the network?
 Fill up the form below and we’ll get back to you shortly!

-Youth Corner is the new project of the Young WILPF Network!
-This is your space, our space, everyone’s space!
+Youth Corner is your space, our space, everyone’s space!
 In a world where so much is happening every day in every country in the world, we decided to create this space to tell what it means to be a youth activist in today’s society!
 Young WILPFers from all over the world talk about what it means for them to be activists in their country, what the challenges and possibilities are.
-We hope that these testimonies will on the one hand give young people the opportunity to express themselves and tell their stories, and on the other hand be an inspiration to you who read them.

-As part of our strategic initiatives, the Young WILPF Coordination Group actively maps Young WILPF members across the globe.
 We envision the Young WILPF Network as a formidable global movement, embracing diversity and inclusivity as its guiding principles.
 With members hailing from different continents and speaking various languages, we aim to gain deeper insights into the membership of the Network, including its size, geographical distribution, and the unique ideas, needs, and concerns of our diverse community.
-This mapping endeavour is designed not only to strengthen the connections among members, but also to foster the growth of our network.
+In order to facilitate the regional exchange, Young WILPF Regional Liaisons collaborate closely with WILPF Regional Representatives to strengthen young WILPF engagement at the regional level.
+Discover our regional liaisons!

 The Young WILPF Network, in collaboration with the WILPF Environment Working Group, organised the Young WILPF Forum to celebrate International Youth Day 2023.
 The forum aimed to recognise and lift […]